gkdivya/EVA/14_DETR/README.md

 # FineTune DETR

-- Take a look at this [post](https://opensourcelibs.com/lib/finetune-detr), which explains how to fine-tune DETR on a custom dataset.
-- The goal is to the process and train the model yourself.
-The objectives are:
-  - to understand how fine-tuning works
-  - to understand architectural related concepts
+Now, lets understand how fine-tuning works, here we are going to fine-tune Facebook's DETR (DEtection TRansformer) on balloon dataset (custom object detection dataset) The goal for the model is to recognize balloons in pictures.

 ## Dataset

-DETR will be fine-tuned on a tiny dataset: the balloon dataset.
-We refer to it as the custom dataset.
+DETR will be fine-tuned on a custom dataset: the balloon dataset.
+The dataset is taken from [here](https://github.com/matterport/Mask_RCNN/tree/master/samples/balloon).
+The balloon dataset comes in the VIA annotation format.
+However, to prepare the annotations for the model, DETR expects them to be in COCO format.

+The following [Github repo](https://github.com/woctezuma/VIA2COCO) is used to convert annotations from VIA format to COCO format

 There are 61 images in the training set, and 13 images in the validation set.